JamesNewton/git-ref/README.md

 from tracking via the reset command before a commit, then re-add those files and make a second commit.
 <P>
-<B>Branches</B> allow you ot make completely seperate versions, as ooposed
+<B>Branches</B> allow you to make completely separate versions, as opposed
-to revisions, of your files which are tracked seperately over time and which you can switch between.
+to revisions, of your files which are tracked separately over time and which you can switch between.
 It is always good to keep a known working branch,
 <B>Master is the default branch</B>, and then experiment with a named branch
 off the Master "trunk".
-Branches can also be used to <B>allow mulitple people to work at the same time</B> on the same code by creating a branch for each person.
+Branches can also be used to <B>allow multiple people to work at the same time</B> on the same code by creating a branch for each person.
 Commits are only added to the branch you currently have checked out.
 You can merge branches (usually back to the master) if the experiment works